DjordjeBl/AJAX-and-JSON-practice/README.md

 AJAX is a method of exchanging data with a server, and updating parts of a web page - without reloading the whole page.
 It uses a combination of:
- - A browser built-in XMLHttpRequest object (to request data from a web server),
+ - A browser built-in XMLHttpRequest object (to request data from a web server)
- - JavaScript and HTML DOM (to display or use the data).
+ - JavaScript and HTML DOM (to display or use the data)